 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of patients who were given antipsychotic medications.
-While antipsychotic drugs may be vital to many patients, it is important to confirm these drugs are being used appropriately.
-In limited situations, high levels of antipsychotic drug use may suggest a nursing home is using these drugs to subdue residents.
+This is an indication of the percent of long-term residents taking antipsychotic drugs.
+While antipsychotic medications play an important role in caring for many residents, it is important to ensure these drugs are being used only where medically required.
+In limited cases, high levels of antipsychotic drug use may mean that a nursing home is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of long-term care patients who were given antianxiety medication.
-These medications are prescribed to residents experiencing anxiety and depression.
+This tells you the percent of residents who were given antianxiety drugs.
+These medications are given to patients suffering from depression or anxiety.

 Managing Depression Among Residents